mcdermg/hygen-terraform/README.md

 ### Testing

-The following commands may be useful for testing but check th epaths are correct:
+The following commands may be useful for testing:

 ```
 gh repo delete mcdermg/hygen-test